skillrepos/copilot-codeium/labs.md

 **Lab 3 - Using Codeium to explain and document code**

-**Purpose: In this lab, we’ll see a few other ways to leverage Codeium the initial coding is done**
+**Purpose: In this lab, we’ll see a few other ways to leverage Codeium after the initial coding is done**

 1. Let's have Codeium explain how our current function works.
 In the Codelens menu above the code, click on the *Explain* link.